ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 This concept is known as: **auto expiring cache keys.** You create a composite key with the normal key and a time stamp.
-This will create some memory build up as objects are updated and no longer create cache hits.
+This will create some memory build up as objects are updated and no longer fresh.
 Here's an example.
 You have that fragment.
 It is cached.
 Then someone updates the post.
 You now have two versions of the fragment cached.
 If there are 10 updates, then there are 10 different versions.
 Luckily for you, this is not a problem for memcached!
 Memcached uses a LRU replacement policy.
 LRU stands for Least Recently Used.
-That means the key that hasn't been requested in the longest time will be replaced when new content needs to be stored.
+That means the key that hasn't been requested in the longest time will be replaced by newer content when needed.
 For example, assume your cache can only hold 10 posts.
 The next update will create a new key and hence new content.
 Version 0 will be deleted and version 11 will be stored in the cache.
 The total amount of memory is cycled between things that are requested.
 There are two